AhmadAbuyahya/Reading-Notes/css2.md

 # Colors in CSS
-Color not only brings your s XX ite to life, but also helps convey the mood and evokes reactions.
+Color not only brings your site to life, but also helps convey the mood and evokes reactions.
 # How to specify a color in CSS?
 There are three ways to specify colors in CSS: